swcarpentry/good-enough-practices-in-scientific-computing/index.md

     describe below, which does not provide any assistance for merging simultaneous, possibly conflicting, changes.

-4.  *Create, maintain, and use a checklist for saving and sharing changes to the project (5d).* The list should include writing log messages that clearly explain any changes, the size and content of individual changes, style guidelines for code, updating to-do lists, and bans on committing half-done work or broken code.
-See [gawande2011][] for more on the proven value of checklists.
+4.  ***Create, maintain, and use a checklist for saving and sharing changes to the project.
+(5d)***
+    The list should include writing log messages that clearly explain any changes, the size and content of individual changes, style guidelines for code, updating to-do lists, and bans on committing half-done work or broken code.
+See [[gawande2011](#gawande2011)] for more on the proven value of checklists.

+5.  ***Store each project in a folder that is mirrored off the researcher's working machine (5e)*** using a system such as Dropbox or a remote version control repository such as GitHub.
+Synchronize that folder at least daily.
+    It may take a few minutes, but that time is repaid the moment a laptop is stolen or its hard drive fails.

 ### Manual Versioning

-Our first suggested approach, in which everything is done by hand, has three parts:
+Our first suggested approach, in which everything is done by hand, has two additional parts:

-1.  *Store each project in a folder that is mirrored off the researcher's working machine (5e)* by a system such as Dropbox, and synchronize that folder at least daily.
-It may take a few minutes, but that time is repaid the moment a laptop is stolen or its hard drive fails.

-2.  *Add a file called `CHANGELOG.txt` to the project's `docs` subfolder (5f)*, and make dated notes about changes to the project in this file in reverse chronological order (i.e., most recent first).
-This file is the equivalent of a lab notebook, and should contain entries like those shown below:
+1.  ***Add a file called `CHANGELOG.txt` to the project's `docs` subfolder (5f)***, and make dated notes about changes to the project in this file in reverse chronological order (i.e., most recent first).
+This file is the equivalent of a lab notebook, and should contain entries like those shown below.

-    ```
         ## 2016-04-08

         * Switched to cubic interpolation as default.
         * Moved question about family's TB history to end of questionnaire.

         ## 2016-04-06

         * Added option for cubic interpolation.
         * Removed question about staph exposure (can be inferred from blood test results).
-    ```

-3.  *Copy the entire project whenever a significant change has been made (5g)* (i.e., one that materially affects the results), and store that copy in a sub-folder whose name reflects the date in the area that's being synchronized.
+2.  ***Copy the entire project whenever a significant change has been made (5g)*** (i.e., one that materially affects the results), and store that copy in a sub-folder whose name reflects the date in the area that's being synchronized.
     This approach results in projects being organized as shown below:

-    ```
         .
         |-- project_name
         |   -- current
         |       -- ...project content as described earlier...
         |   -- 2016-03-01
         |       -- ...content of 'current' on Mar 1, 2016
         |   -- 2016-02-19
         |       -- ...content of 'current' on Feb 19, 2016
-    ```

     Here, the `project_name` folder is mapped to external storage (such as Dropbox), `current` is where development is done, and other folders within `project_name` are old versions.

     > **Data is Cheap, Time is Expensive**
     >
     > Copying everything like this may seem wasteful, since many files
     > won't have changed, but consider: a terabyte hard drive costs
-    > about \$50 retail, which means that 50 GByte costs less than a
+    > about $50 retail, which means that 50 GByte costs less than a
     > latte.
 Provided large data files are kept out of the backed-up
     > area (discussed below), this approach costs less than the time it
     > would take to select files by hand for copying.